 - Family members derive no pleasure from typical enjoyable activities, such as being with friends

-- One of the parents is struggling with stress and can't help with the child's increased needs
+- One of the parents is experiencing stress and can't help with the child's increased needs

 Remember, making a successful stepfamily takes time.
 Encourage your family to get to know each other and develop new traditions together.
 Over time, your blended family can build lasting bonds.

 - Facts for families: Stepfamily problems.
 American Academy of Child & Adolescent Psychiatry. https://www.aacap.org/AACAP/Families_and_Youth/Facts_for_Families/FFF-Guide/Stepfamily-Problems-027.aspx.
 Accessed Oct.
 19, 2020.

 - Making stepfamilies work.
 American Psychological Association. https://www.apa.org/topics/stepfamily.
 Accessed Oct.
 19, 2020.